 Non-secure detention shall not exceed six (6) hours.

-3.484.25 Temporary Detention of Minors: Medical/Mental Health Assistance shall be taken to a medical facility for clearance prior to transportation to juvenile hall, or to a station for secure or non-secure detention.
+3.484.25 Temporary Detention of Minors: Medical/Mental Health Assistance

 Any minor who is taken into temporary custody who is in need of medical attention shall be taken to the nearest hospital for evaluation and assistance.